OBSERVABILITY PLATFORM

 • Use the Only Critical Path toggle to highlight segments of each span that impact the total duration of a trace.
 These segments help to identify latency issues within the trace.
 Resolving these issues can lead to the greatest improvement in latency of the entire trace.

-7. Use the quick copy button to copy the service name, operation name, or span ID, which you can enter in the Span characteristics of the Trace Explorer page.
+9. In the Span details pane, use the quick copy button to copy the service name, operation name, or span ID, which you can enter in the Query builder of the Trace Explorer page.

-You can also hold the pointer over different attributes in the Span details pane, click the more icon , and select Add to Filter to automatically navigate to the Trace Explorer page with that attribute included in your search criteria.
+You can also hold the pointer over different attributes in the Span details pane, click the three vertical dots icon, and select Add to filter to automatically navigate to the Trace Explorer page with that attribute included in your search criteria.

-8. Use the following filters in Span characteristics to limit search results to specific criteria:
+10. Use the following filters in the Query builder to limit search results to specific criteria:

-• To filter search results to the critical path, click Trace Explorer.
-In the the Span characteristics, select Include and then enter critical_path="true".
+• To filter search results to the critical path, in the top navigation, click Trace Explorer.
+In the search bar of the Query builder, select Include and then enter critical_path="true".
 The search results update to display spans that can help to identify latency issues within the trace.
 Resolving these issues can lead to the greatest improvement in latency of the entire trace.

-• To filter search results to leaf errors, in the Span characteristics, enter leaf_error="true".
+• To filter search results to leaf errors, in the search bar of the Query builder, enter leaf_error="true".
 The search results update to display error spans that have no failing child spans.
 Leaf errors help filter out propagated errors, and provide clearer signals about the source of an error that might be causing the entire trace to fail.

 Search query syntax